manuwarfare/gpgmngr/README.md

 - Encryption and Decryption Operations: Easily encrypt and decrypt documents through interactive menus.

+- Signing and verification: Sign documents and keys and verify file status.

 - Backup and Restore: Backup your keys and restore them when needed.

+- Key trade: Manage your keys from the most known keyservers.

 - Miscellaneous Operations: Access additional functionality such as listing supported algorithms and other useful options.